High-Protein Diet Benefits, Drawbacks, Guidelines, FAQs and More

 We all need different levels of protein based on our exact needs.
 For example, your body weight, gender, age, and level of activity or exercise all determine how much protein is best for you.

-Before determining your macronutrient needs and how many grams of protein per day, it’s important to figure out how many calories you should aim for each day.
+Before determining your macronutrient needs and how many grams of protein per day to consume, it’s important to figure out how many calories you should aim for each day.
 To do this, you should start by calculating your basal metabolic rate, which is the number of calories that your body needs to function, not including physical activity or exercise.

 There are also some health conditions that require people to either eat more or less protein-rich foods than the average person.
-Athletes need to eat even more foods for energy and performance, including plenty of quality protein, as well.
+Athletes need to eat even more foods for energy and performance, including plenty of quality protein.

 That said, there are some general protein guidelines that can serve as a good recommendation to aim for each day.

-You can start by making about 30 percent of your plate a high-quality source of protein at every meal.
+If you want to meet or exceed the increased recommendations, you can start by making about 30 percent of your plate high-quality sources of protein at every meal.
 This ensures you eat enough throughout the day to meet your needs and prevents you from overeating carbs and junk foods.

 It’s best to eat small amounts of protein throughout the day instead of a very large serving only once or twice.
 This gives your body the right amount of protein it needs at any given time, since only so much can be utilized at once.
 (The rest is stored as fat or eliminated.)